OCHA-DAP/ocha-anticipy/README.md

 ## A Simple Example

+OCHA AnticiPy downloads data to the directory referenced by the environment variable `OAP_DATA_DIR`.
+Before beginning, please make sure that this environment variable is defined and points to where you would like the data to go.

-Download the admin boundary CODs for Nepal, and retrieve provinces as a GeoDataFrame:
+Next, you can simply download the admin boundary CODs for Nepal, and retrieve provinces as a GeoDataFrame:

 ```python
 from ochanticipy import create_country_config, CodAB